tomitheninja/university/exam-suggestions.md

 ### 3. Create checkpoints

 The development process is not linear.
-It has up's and down's.
+It has ups and downs.

 Make full backups via ctrl+c or git or comment out your old code.

 But don't delete code **until you solved the problem**.

-Who knowns, you might need it later.
+Who knows, you might need it later.